armory/documentation/_spinnaker_install_admin_guides/secrets.md

 ```

 ### In other configuration

-We can also provide secret references directly in `SpinnakerService` manifest under section `spec.spinnakerConfig.profiles` if using the Operator, or in `*-local.yml` profile files if using Halyard, as well as directly in Spinnaker services.
+You can also provide secret references directly in `SpinnakerService` manifest under section `spec.spinnakerConfig.profiles` if using the Operator, or in `*-local.yml` profile files if using Halyard, as well as directly in Spinnaker services.

 ### Secret Engines Supported